Nissan Pathfinder: 2010 facelift (Europe, South America, Asia/Oceania, Caribbean)

 An updated version debuted at the Geneva Motor Show in 2010, was available with the Nissan V9X Engine 3.0-litre V6 turbodiesel producing 170 kW and 550 Nm at 1,750 – 2,500 rpm while the upgraded YD25DDTi turbodiesel also available produces 140 kW – up 14 kW – while torque increased by 47 Nm to 450 Nm.
 Over the combined cycle manual versions use 8.4 L/100 km – an improvement of 1.4 L/100 km – while emissions have fallen by 40g/km to 224 g/km.
 Both figures were class competitive at the time.
 A version of the engine with a diesel particulate filter (DPF) was also available in certain markets.

 The R51 series Pathfinder continued to be sold and produced outside North America until 2014.

 Exterior changes

 The revised models have been given a new look front and rear to differentiate them from their predecessors.
 Changes at the front include a new bonnet, revised grille and a new bumper assembly.
 Adding 80 mm to the length of both models, the bumper is more rounded and lends a more sporting touch to the cars.

 A new headlamp design with projectors is offered for Xenon lamps.
 Headlamps washers pop up from beneath body colour moulding in the bumpers.
-A new 18 in alloy wheel complements the existing range of 16-inch (steel and alloy) and 17-inch (alloy) designs.
-V8 models are given a discreet V8 badge at the leading edge of both front doors and a new side moulding across the doors.
+A new 18 in alloy wheel is added to the existing range of 16-inch (steel and alloy) and 17-inch (alloy) designs.
+V8 models are given a V8 badge at the leading edge of both front doors and a new side moulding across the doors.